lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

   (setq beatles (cdr beatles)))
 ```

-The "test-whether-list-is-empty" test can be the list itself, since it returns **nil** if empty.
+The "test-whether-list-is-empty" test can be the list itself since it returns **nil** if empty.
 Another common task is to do something a certain number of times:

 ```elisp